 Instead, items on the to-do list must be placed where there is time to do them.
 This means if a task tasks an hour to complete, it cannot be placed on the to-do list if there are only 30 minutes available on a certain day.
 Either the things already on that day have to be moved, or this new one hour task needs to be moved.
 It is not rocket science.
 It is not emotion.
 It is simple math.

-The biggest lessons I learned in my business this year is that I do not get the results when I do not put out the work required and things take time.
+The biggest lesson I learned in my business this year is that I do not get the results when I do not put out the work.
 Take a moment now to look at your business.
 What lessons did you learn?
 How will you use those lessons in the future?